Chaos Calls 05: Island Girl

 I softly reply, “Be ready with your big bows.
 Tora, Kira, and I will deal with those in the tent.”
 I turn to my two aides to say, “Tora, Kira, switch to your big bows, but stand ready to use swords.
 Stay at the entrance to back me up.
 I’ll use my mini-crossbow and swords while I mix it up with them.”
 We wait a moment for us all to get ready, then we walk to our positions.
 Rob and his men to watch the two troops we’ve not gone near while Tora and Kira range out to my right when we walk to the tent entrance.

 On entering the tent we see there’s about thirty men and six women in the tent.
 Tora and Kira step to each side of the entrance while they bring their bows up.
 I walk forward with a sword in my left hand beside my leg and the mini-crossbow in my right hand.
-I raise the cross-bow and shoot two men at the back of the tent in the forehead because they look to me like they’re quality personal bodyguards.
+I raise the cross-bow and shoot two men at the back of the tent in the forehead because they look to me like they’re high quality professional personal bodyguards.
 I also shoot the man in front of those two in the right shoulder.
 The first two drop down and the third screams just as two men on the sides scream, I suspect they just got shot by my aides.
 The rest are turning around while drawing their swords.
 Reaching up to my right shoulder with my right hand I draw my katana while I bring my left hand up to stab a man on my left in the groin, he drops with a scream just as two more scream to the sides.
 Then things get interesting as I face twenty odd armed men.